 2. JSreport

 Launched in 2013, the JSreport software is one of the top rated free and open source reporting software.
 Till now, it has crossed more than 200,000 downloads.
-The software was very recently updated on March 6th 2019.
+The latest version of the software is 4.6.0 which was very recently updated in August 2024.
 It runs on multiple-platforms and allows the users’ to create reports on different formats like PDF, Excel, XML or HTML.

 Highlights:

-• The JSreport software owns best templating engines for great dynamic layouts, full support for the latest CSS and Javascript and custom Javascript hooks for data fetching.
+- The JSreport software owns the best templating engines for great dynamic layouts, full support for the latest CSS and Javascript and custom Javascript hooks for data fetching.

 (Source: JSreport)